 In addition to Additional info on source strings, screenshots have a separate management interface under the Tools menu.
-Upload screenshots, assign them to source strings manually, or use optical character recognition to do so.
+Upload screenshots, assign them to source strings manually, or use optical character recognition (OCR) to do so by pressing the Automatically recognize button.